business-andrewliu/Alumni-Network/README.md

 ## What

-The gist of this project is to build an alumni career development community, that connects alumni across different companies and industries.
-The services, after they are built, are intented to help alumni connect with a community (insert employee, email, etc), search the directory by employee, company, or industry and connect with each other.
+The idea behind this project is to build an alumni career development community that connects alumni across different companies and industries.
+The services, after they are built, are intended to help alumni connect with a community, search the directory by employee, company, or industry, and connect with each other.

 <!--Alumni Career Community (./Alumni%20Project-Context%20diagrams.png) -->